-All of these SCPs support the Model 145 and offer a number of new features, the most important of which is support of virtual storage.
-Virtual storage is designed:
+All of these SCPs except OS/VS2 support the Model 135 and offer a number of new features, the most important of which is support of virtual storage.
+Virtual storage is designed with the potential:

-- For possible improvement in programmer productivity through a reduced need to be concerned with real storage constraints. - For easier application development where real storage size is a constraint through greater flexibility in the design of applications, ability to use open-ended straightforward application design, eased application growth and maintenance of operational programs, and ability to implement large applications. - To make available to terminal-based programs the real storage required during periods of peak terminal activity.
+- For possible improvement in improved programmer productivity through a reduced need to be concerned with real storage constraints. - For easier application development, where real storage size is a constraint, through greater flexibility in the design of applications, ability to use open-ended, straightforward application design, eased application growth and maintenance of operational programs, and ability to implement large applications. - To make available to terminal-based programs the real storage required during periods of peak terminal activity.
 During periods of relatively low terminal activity the system can make available to batched jobs any real storage not used by terminal-based programs. - For greater operational flexibility in such areas as program testing, system scheduling, and system backup.